HPCurtis/causalcovidcattle/README.md

 -  Beef production equated to 20% of the Australian farm production a few year before Covid (2016-2017).
 Also, the beef industry was valued at $12.7 billion (Australian dollars) to the Australian economy

 - Tax levy
 Within Australia the sale of each head cattle their is a $5 (Aus) dollar levy tax on each head of cattle sold.
-The model estimates here suggest a Covid-19 cost to the Australian goverment anywhere from 13,316,392 to 60,767,606 in lost tax revenue.
+The model estimates here suggest a Covid-19 cost to the Australian goverment anywhere from 13,316,392 to 60,767,606 (based linear model) or 13,535,822 to 41,725,400 (GAM model) in lost tax revenue.

 ## References